LunarWatcher/Dragon/uncaught.md

 Contains a bunch of uncaught sentences that need to be caught.
 Stored for later use.

 If a sentence contains bold, only those parts should be removed.
 Otherwise, the entire sentence should be.
+Multiline blocks are separated by `<hr>`s, or rather `---` in the source of this file.
+If a bit of text isn't separated by horizontal rules, lines are standalone and aren't related to the surrounding ones.

 ---